Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-However, in the framework of Quillen (co)homology, we decided to work with the ``slice'' model structure on $s\CC / X$, where the map (\ref{MapSlice}) is a fibration (resp. weak eq) iff the map $f_* \colon \Hom_{\CC} (P, Y_{\bu}) \to \Hom_{\CC} (P, Z_{\bu})$ is a fibration (resp. weak eq) of simplicial sets for all projective $P$ in $\CC$.
+However, in the framework of Quillen (co)homology, we decided to work with the ``slice'' model structure on $s\cat{C} / X$, where the map \eqref{MapSlice} is a fibration (resp. weak equivalence) if and only if the map $f_* \colon \Hom_{\cat{C}} (P, Y_{\bu}) \to \Hom_{\cat{C}} (P, Z_{\bu})$ is a fibration (resp. weak equivalence) of simplicial sets for all projective $P$ in $\cat{C}$.
 In fact, let us check that the two model structures agree.

-\begin{proposition} There is a natural iso of simplicial sets:
+\begin{proposition} There is a natural isomorphism of simplicial sets:

 \end{proposition}